Bad-Metal Relaxation Dynamics in a Fermi Lattice Gas: Discussion

-The spectral function $A(\omega)$ predicted by DMFT (see Section IV of Supplementary Information) shown in Fig. 4 provides insight into how these behaviors arise \cite{kotliar2004strongly}.
+The spectral function $A(\omega)$ predicted by DMFT (see Supplementary Note 3) shown in Fig. 4 provides insight into how the behaviors that we observe may arise \cite{kotliar2004strongly}.
 At low temperature, $A(\omega)$ consists of a single peak centered at the Fermi energy that is broadened by interactions (Fig. 4a).
 The states are therefore quasiparticle-like and retain the character of free electrons in band theory, but with a finite lifetime from interactions.
 The transfer of spectral weight at higher $T$ to peaks at centered at approximately $\pm U/2$ (Fig. 4b) is indicative of the cross-over to a bad metal and the states becoming localized.
-This change in $A(\omega)$ gives rise to a resistivity that increases more rapidly with temperature than the Fermi-liquid prediction and is responsible for the anomalous scaling of $\tau_t$ present in Fig. 3b.
+This change in $A(\omega)$ gives rise to a resistivity that increases more rapidly with temperature than the Fermi-liquid prediction and is responsible for the anomalous scaling of $\tau_t$ present in Fig. 3.
 The reduction of quasiparticle weight explains the qualitative failure of the weak scattering calculation.

+To our knowledge, our measurement of scaling consistent with $T$-linear samples the highest temperatures relative to the Fermi temperature, and, along with the concurrent work reported in Ref. \cite{2018arXiv180209456B}, is the first evidence for this behavior in an ultracold gas.
+Because this system has precisely known microscopic parameters and is well isolated from the environment, our measurements provide direct evidence---consistent with the predictions from DMFT and other techniques (see, e.g. Refs. \cite{PhysRevLett.80.4775,PhysRevB.94.235115})---that the minimal ingredients of strongly interacting lattice fermions contained in the Fermi-Hubbard Hamiltonian are sufficient to cause some characteristic bad-metal dynamics.
 In the future, rf spectroscopy measurements in this system may reveal information about $A(\omega)$ directly \cite{Sagi2015}.
 Furthermore, additional effects present in solids can be added in a controllable fashion.
 The influence of disorder can be investigated via, e.g., applying optical speckle \cite{PhysRevLett.114.083002}, and the impact of phonons could be explored using mixtures of different species \cite{PhysRevLett.96.180402}.

-{\bf Methods}
+\section{Methods}